velleeda/Podcastr/README.md

 # Reference

-Me baseei no código do keyyuwan (https://github.com/keyyuwan/Podcastr) para adicionar o dark mode e deixar o site responsivo, pois estava tendo dificuldades.
+I used the code from keyyuwan (https://github.com/keyyuwan/Podcastr) to add dark mode and make the site responsive, as I was having difficulties.